-Our Library Web App also gives users access to our full catalogue and search facility, plus news items and other articles of interest.
+Our Library Web App also gives users access to our full catalogue and search facility, plus news items and other curated material to supplement their studies.

 What you will find in the library